Things to do in Ronda

 How to Visit Ronda

 Ronda is about a 2-hour drive from Seville or Malaga, making it a good option on your road trip in Andalusia.
-Alternatively, spend the night to see a different side of the town, when it’s peaceful and quieter in the evenings.
+Alternatively, spend the night seeing a different side of the town, when it’s peaceful and quieter in the evenings.

 Driving is the best way to visit Ronda as it allows you to see other places outside the town too, such as the coast and regions like Cadiz.